varsvars

 What you get

-All environments in one file.
-Dev, staging, prod — defined once, in one place.
+Dev, staging, prod are defined once, in one place.
 No more .env.local + .env.staging + .env.production drifting apart.

-Team-friendly.
 New teammate clones the repo, runs vars show, enters the PIN.
 They have every secret for every environment.
-No Slack DMs.
-No 1Password vaults.
-No Doppler subscription.
+No Slack DMs, no shared vaults, no SaaS subscription.

-Generated types. vars generates a TypeScript file with full autocomplete:
+vars also generates a TypeScript file with full autocomplete:

 import { vars } from '#vars'